Little City LeadershipLeadership team and Board of Directors/Advisors

-Heather is the Assistant Secretary on the board and has been a friend and advocate of Little City since 2016.
+Heather Ritter is the Executive Vice President on the board and has been a friend and advocate of Little City since 2016.

 She had joined Countryside’s Board of Directors in 2011, and being a mother of a special needs son, Heather was happy to be an integral part of the merger between Countryside and Little City in 2016.

 Heather is the Vice President of Human Resources for the Daily Herald Media Group in Arlington Heights.
 Her expertise in H.R. allows for valuable insight related to labor laws, and her 23 years working for a media company has allowed her to bring a new dimension to media relations and communications.

 Programs & Services Chair

 Dale is a senior director of engineering at Motorola Solutions, Inc and joined the Little City board in 2016.
 Little City’s mission of serving children and adults with intellectual and developmental disabilities was what moved him to join the board.
 With the Little City campus in close proximity to the Motorola Solutions Schaumburg campus, a primary goal for Dale has been to strengthen the long standing partnership between Little City and Motorola Solutions.

 David has served on the board since 2015.

 Bill Chepulis is the Head of Underwriting for the U.S. National Accounts business in North America and is responsible for the underwriting performance of the $9.5 billion National Accounts portfolio.
 Responsibilities and oversight include the development and execution of portfolio insights and underwriting actions, prioritization and development of new products, capabilities and training needs, underwriting quality, transactional pricing and the overall portfolio management of the National Accounts portfolio.